Cascade-Zero123: One Image to Highly Consistent 3D with Self-Prompted Nearby Views: Methods

 \subsection{Self-Distillation Design}

 Considering that the \stagetwoname network $f_{\phi_r}$ is trained via back-propagation to minimize the denoising loss.
 Inspired by the methods~\cite{XinleiChen2020ImprovedBW,he2020momentum,caron2021emerging,chen2022sdae} in the self-supervised learning field.
-The \stageonename network is updated in a momentum update way using exponential moving average (EMA).
+Our ablation experiments demonstrated that even if only accepted a single image, \stagetwoname still improves performance.
+To further enhance the \stageonename model, the \stageonename network is updated in a momentum update way using exponential moving average (EMA).
 Specifically, we have denoted the parameters of $f_{\phi_b}$ as $\phi_b$ and those of $f_{\phi_r}$ as $\phi_r$ we update $\phi_b$ by

 where $\eta \in[0,1)$ is a momentum coefficient to control the magnitude decay of updates from the \stagetwoname to the \stageonename.